3-connected Reduction for Regular Graph Covers: Introduction

-\heading{Atoms and Reductions.} In Section~\ref{sec:atoms}, we introduce the important definition of an \emph{atom}.
-Atoms are inclusion-minimal subgraphs with respect to 1-cuts and 2-cuts which cannot be further simplified and are essentially paths, cycles, stars or 3-connected.
+\heading{Atoms and Reductions.} In Section~\ref{sec:atoms}, we introduce the essential definition of an \emph{atom}.
+The atoms are, roughtly speaking, inclusion-minimal subgraphs with respect to 1-cuts and 2-cuts which cannot be further simplified.
+They are essentially paths, cycles, stars, dipoles or 3-connected.
 The reduction constructs a series of graphs $G = G_0,G_1,\dots,G_r$.
 The reduction from $G_i$ to $G_{i+1}$ is done by replacing all the atoms of $G_i$ by colored edges, where the colors encode the isomorphism classes of atoms.
-In this process, we remove details from the graph but preserve its overall structure.
-Our definition of atoms is quite technical, so that it works nicely with respect to regular covering as it will become clear later.
 The last (irreducible) graph in the sequence, denoted by $G_r$, is called \emph{primitive}.
-It is either very simple ($K_2$ or a cycle), or 3-connected.
-Therefore, we call this reduction process the \emph{$3$-connected reduction} of $G$.
+It is either very simple ($K_1$, $K_2$ or a cycle), or it is 3-connected; or $G_r$ is obtained from these graphs by attaching single pendant edges to some of the vertices.
+Following the literature we call the reduction process the \emph{$3$-connected reduction}.

 When the graph $G$ is not 3-connected, we consider its block-tree.
 The central block plays the key role in every regular covering projection.
-The reason is that a covering $G\to H$ behaves non-trivially only on this central block; the remaining blocks are isomorphically preserved in $H$.
+The reason is that a covering $G\to H$ behaves non-trivially only on the central block; the remaining blocks are mapped by the covering onto the isomorphic copies in $H$.
 Therefore the atoms are defined with respect to the central block.
-We distinguish three types of atoms: \begin{packed_itemize} \item \emph{Proper atoms} are inclusion-minimal subgraphs separated by a 2-cut inside a block. \item \emph{Dipoles} are formed by the sets of all parallel edges joining two vertices. \item \emph{Block atoms} are blocks which are leaves of the block-tree, or stars of all pendant edges attached to a vertex.
+We distinguish three types of atoms: \begin{packed_itemize} \item \emph{Proper atoms} are inclusion-minimal subgraphs separated by a 2-cut inside a block. \item \emph{Dipoles} are formed by the sets of all parallel edges joining two vertices. \item \emph{Block atoms} are blocks which are leaves of the block-tree, or stars consisting of all pendant edges attached to a vertex.
 The central block is never a block atom. \end{packed_itemize}

-The key properties of the automorphism groups are preserved by the reductions.
-More precisely, the reduction from $G_i$ to $G_{i+1}$ is defined in a way that an induced \emph{reduction epimorphism} $\Phi_i : \Aut(G_i)\to \Aut(G_{i+1})$ possesses nice properties; see Proposition~\ref{prop:reduction_homomorphism}.
-Using it, we can describe the change of the automorphism group explicitly:
+The reduction from $G_i$ to $G_{i+1}$ is defined in a way that there exists an induced \emph{reduction epimorphism} $\Phi_i : \Aut(G_i)\to \Aut(G_{i+1})$ which possesses some nice properties; see Proposition~\ref{prop:reduction_homomorphism} for details.
+Using it, we can describe the respective change of the automorphism group explicitly:

 \begin{proposition} If $G_i$ is reduced to $G_{i+1}$, then

 \end{proposition}